oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 # Explore Integration Cloud Service

-## Login to Integration Cloud Service
+## Login and Explore the Oracle Cloud Dashboard

 ### **STEP 1**: Login to your Oracle Cloud account